13 Top Raw Almonds Nutrition Benefits (And How To Get Truly Raw Almonds)

 When you soak raw almonds for 12-24 hours, they germinate and become a living superfood.
 These amazing health benefits happen when you sprout almonds:

-- Minerals and vitamins increase, the B vitamins in particular.
-Growing plants need B vitamins and their mineral partners to metabolize carbohydrate for energy, which also means that
+- Minerals and Vitamins Increase, the B vitamins in particular.
+Growing plants need B vitamins and their mineral partners to metabolize carbohydrate for energy, which also means that when the almonds are soaked or sprouted, these vitamins and minerals become available for our body to absorb.

-- Amino acids and other nutrients “unlock.”
+- Bioavailable Nutrients are Unlocked.
+Amino Acids and other nutrients “unlock.”
 They become more bioavailable, as well as increase.

 Raw almonds need about 12 hours of soaking in water, at room temperature, to start the sprouting process (I usually soak mine overnight).
 You don’t have to soak them long enough to see the nub of the sprout poking through the skin (that would take days, and often the nut will mold first).
 Just be sure to give the almonds at least 12 hours in the water.
 Remember, pasteurized almonds won’t sprout, no matter how long you soak them!